yiisoft/validator/docs/guide/built-in-rules-nested.md

 $errors = $result->getErrorMessagesIndexedByPath();
 ```

-The content of the errors will be:
+The contents of the errors will be:

 ```php
 $errors = [